โ™ฟSpecial Education

 Response to Intervention (RTI)

-• Dual purpose in prevention and identification—provides early intervention to prevent failure while generating data that may inform eligibility decisions for special education
+• Dual purpose in prevention and identification: RTI provides early intervention to prevent academic failure while generating the kind of documentation that supports (or rules out) a learning disability identification.

-Compare: RTI vs. PBIS—both use tiered frameworks and data-driven decisions, but RTI focuses on academic skills while PBIS addresses behavioral needs.
-Many schools implement both as complementary systems, sometimes called Multi-Tiered System of Supports (MTSS).
+Compare: RTI vs. PBIS: both use tiered frameworks and data-driven decisions, but RTI focuses on academic skills while PBIS addresses behavioral needs.
+Many schools implement both as complementary systems, sometimes under the umbrella term Multi-Tiered System of Supports (MTSS).

 Quick Reference Table